Surviving Hurricane Maria

 Nayeli has Type 1 diabetes.
 She was diagnosed when she was three years old and spent a month in intensive care as medical staff worked to normalize her blood sugar levels.
 But that normalization is an ongoing process.
 It’s a delicate but necessary balance to keep her alive.

-One year ago that balance – and Nayeli’s life – was threatened by Hurricane Maria.
+In 2017, that balance – and Nayeli’s life – was threatened by Hurricane Maria.
 Nayeli’s family lives in Humacao in southeastern Puerto Rico, the side of the island where the catastrophic storm first made landfall.

 Nayeli remembers those harrowing hours – the darkness, the howling wind, huddling inside a bathtub for protection along with her mother, father, sister and their dog, Roxie.